+The Marketing mix of Kitkat analyses the 4Ps of Kitkat, which includes the Product, Price, Place, and Promotion of Kitkat.
 Kitkat is a biscuit bar of wafer that is covered in chocolate.
-Rowntree of England created it in the year 1935 and later Nestle started its production after acquiring the company in the year 1988.
+Rowntree of England created it in 1935, and Nestle started its production after acquiring the company in 1988.
 Kitkat has a universal appeal to every generation and age group.
 Some of its competitors are as follows-

 About Kitkat